Beautiful and unusual photographs. The strangest and most unusual historical photographs (26 photos)

 Jellyfish (Cotylorhiza tuberculata) drifts near the surface of the water.

-Playing Arctic whales from A photo submitted to the Sony World Photo Awards.
+Arctic whale games from a photo submitted to the Sony World Photo Awards.

-A rainbow that appeared after rain on the island of Palawan, Philippines.
-The photo has been added to
+A rainbow appears after rain on the island of Palawan, Philippines.
+Photo was added to

 (read about)

-Pilgrims gathered to watch the priests lower a barren woman into a baptized pool.
+Pilgrims gathered to watch priests lower a barren woman into a baptism pool.
 According to local residents, holy water will heal her and help her get pregnant.
-Every year, shortly before, thousands of devout Christian Orthodox believers make a pilgrimage to the small town of Lalibela (in the mountainous region of Ethiopia known as Jerusalem), which is famous for its 13th-century monolithic churches, equipped right in the rock.
+Every year, shortly before , thousands of devout Christian Orthodox believers make a pilgrimage to the small town of Lalibela (in the mountainous region of Ethiopia known as Jerusalem), which is famous for its 13th-century monolithic churches built into the rock.

-83 year old Mikhail.
+83-year-old Mikhail.
 Diagnosis: multidrug-resistant tuberculosis (MDR-TB).
-The man used to work as a bricklayer at a construction site.
-At the next examination, the doctor found spots on his lungs, after which the patient was sent to the Kherson tuberculosis hospital, where he has now been treated on a case-by-case basis since 1983.
+The man once worked as a mason at a construction site.
+During the next examination, the doctor discovered spots on his lungs, after which the patient was sent to the Kherson tuberculosis hospital, where he has now been treated on a case-by-case basis since 1983.
 In 1995, the World Organization declared a tuberculosis epidemic in Ukraine.
-Over the past 16 years, the situation has worsened even more.
+Over the past 16 years the situation has worsened even further.

-Another shot put up for the Sony World Photo Awards photo contest is in Barcelona (the second most populous city in Spain).
+Another photograph submitted to the Sony World Photo Awards photo competition - in Barcelona (the second most populous city in Spain).

-Unusual to the surreal desert world of Dubai.
+Unusual on the surreal world of the Dubai desert.

 Work from the category “Culture” -

-Unusual photography of the urban environment (work with shutter speed on the camera).
+Unusual photography of the urban environment (working with shutter speed on the camera).

 Two butterflies waiting for the sun.

-Edith, Hellrider and Dadmonster are the lead singers of Metal in Botswana (a state in South Africa), currently performing in nightclubs, concerts and festivals.
+Edith, Hellrider and Dadmonster are the lead singers of the Metal band in Botswana (a state in South Africa), currently performing in nightclubs, at concerts and festivals.

-14 giraffes flee from lions on the hunt.
+14 giraffes flee from lions who are out hunting.

-An unusual photo was taken on a train from Bucharest to Baia Mare, in a foggy
+An unusual photo was taken on a train traveling from Bucharest to Baia Mare, in a foggy

-Photo taken during the celebration of the 100th anniversary of the birth of North Korea's founder Kim Il Sung in Pyongyang.
+Photo taken during the celebration of the 100th anniversary of the birth of North Korean founder Kim Il Sung in Pyongyang.

-Jaipur is a city in India, the state of Rajasthan - called the "Pink City" because of the unusual pink color of the stone used in construction.
+Jaipur is a city in the Indian state of Rajasthan - called the "Pink City" due to the unusual pink color of the stone used in construction.
 It was founded in 1727 by Maharaja Sawai Jai Singh II (r.
 1699-1744) as the new capital of the state.